 How many pipes are being replaced?

-We’re replacing about a quarter of the town’s pipes – nearly 7km.
-That includes the two main pipes between the town and its reservoir, although they’ll be replaced at a later date.
+We’re replacing nearly half of the town’s pipes – about 12.5km.
 That includes the two main pipes between the town and its reservoir.

 Why aren’t you replacing all of Inglewood’s pipes?